climatecoach/climatecoach.github.io/abuse/how-we-handle/index.md

 For other cases, we will consider good faith appeals sent to [appeals@climatecoach.com](mailto:appeals@climatecoach.com) by the account owner within 14 calendar days.

-**This process applies to any product created and owned by Climate Coach, LLC.
-That includes Climate Coach (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.*
+**This process applies to any product created and owned by Climate Coach Ltd.